Cruise Advice For the Best Palermo Port Experience

 Getting Around Palermo with Ease

-Getting around Palermo is easier than it first appears.
+Getting around the city is easier than it first appears.
 The city center is compact and walkable, which makes exploring simple once you get your bearings.
 The port area can feel busy at first, but most visitors quickly settle into a relaxed pace.
 From there, many of the top sights are close enough to reach within a single afternoon.

 Best Ways to Get Around